-Aortic regurgitation is also called aortic insufficiency or aortic incompetence.
-It is a condition in which blood flows backward from a widened or weakened aortic valve into the heart's lower chamber (the left ventricle).
+Aortic regurgitation, or aortic insufficiency or aortic incompetence, is when blood flows backward from a widened or weakened aortic valve into the heart's lower chamber (the left ventricle).
 In the United States, the most serious form of this disease is caused by an infection that leaves holes in the valve leaflets.
-Symptoms of aortic regurgitation may not appear for years.
-When symptoms do appear, it is because the left ventricle must work harder to make up for the backflow of blood.
-The ventricle eventually gets larger, causing a backup of fluid.

 Aortic regurgitation is most common in men between the ages of 30 and 60.
 In adults, the most common cause of severe aortic regurgitation is rheumatic fever.
 Mild cases are often caused by a bicuspid aortic valve (where the valve has two leaflets instead of three) and severe high blood pressure (a diastolic pressure more than 110 mm Hg).
 Other causes, though rare, may include:

 - Aortic stenosis, a narrowing of the aortic valve that often causes some degree of aortic regurgitation

 - Marfan syndrome, a connective tissue condition where patients have long bones and very flexible joints

 Symptoms of aortic regurgitation.

 Like other valve defects, symptoms may not appear for years.
 When they do appear, they can come on slowly or suddenly.
 Symptoms begin because the left ventricle has to work harder.
 In time, the ventricle gets larger and fluid backs up.
 Symptoms may include: